Ken Roczen

 Ken Roczen (born 29 April 1994) is a German-American professional motocross and supercross racer.
 He competed in the Motocross World Championships from 2009 to 2011 and the AMA Supercross Championships since 2011.
-He is the 2011 MX2 World Champion, a two-time 450cc AMA Motocross Champion, the 2013 AMA Supercross 250cc West Champion & a two-time FIM World Supercross WSX Champion.
+He is the 2011 MX2 World Champion, a two-time 450cc AMA Motocross Champion, the 2013 AMA Supercross 250cc West Champion, a two-time FIM World Supercross WSX Champion & the 2026 AMA Supercross 450cc Champion.

 He was also a member of the winning German team at the 2012 Motocross des Nations.